SirSpunky/evennia/README.md

 SirSpunky's MUD
 -----------------------
-Heavily based on the Evennia code base, *SirSpunky's [MUD](http://en.wikipedia.org/wiki/MUD)* aims to provide a complete text-based game engine in a fantasy setting with powerful in-game building tools for building the game world and objects.
+Heavily based on the Evennia codebase, *SirSpunky's [MUD](http://en.wikipedia.org/wiki/MUD)* aims to provide a complete text-based game engine in a fantasy setting with powerful in-game building tools for building the game world and objects.

 Screenshots: http://imgur.com/a/B9sfo#0